overture-stack/website/markdown/documentation/guides/download/clientdownload.md

 API Keys are brokered by Keycloak and accessible when logged in to the Stage UI.
 For the Overture QuickStart, Stage can access from `localhost:3000`

 **1. Login through the Stage UI** by selecting login from the top right.
-Default credentials when using the Overture Composer will be username `admin` and password `admin123`.
+Default credentials when using the Overture Conductor will be username `admin` and password `admin123`.

 **2. Generate a new API token** by selecting **Profile and Token** from your user dropdown menu at the top right of the Stage UI and selecting **Generate New Token**.